FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterConfiguration/t_st_Setup_active-active_cluster.md

 ## Configuration optimizations in case of increased transfers load

-In case of increased transfer payload, you can configure the maximum number of threads for `GeneralMessageProcessing` in the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server Configuration by increasing the value of the following parameter:
+In case of increased transfer payload, you can configure the maximum number of threads for `GeneralMessageProcessing` in the {{< SecureTransport/securetransportname  >}} Server Configuration by increasing the value of the following parameter:

 `Cluster.ThreadPools.ThreadPool.GeneralMessageProcessing.maxThreads`